-Senator Orrin Hatch has been a member of the Senate for more than 40 years.
+Senator Orrin Hatch was a member of the Senate for more than 40 years.
 He was first elected to represent Utah in 1977.
 At age 84, he was the longest-serving Republican senator in the history of the chamber.

-During his final term, the senator faced criticism in light of the allegations of sexual misconduct against Supreme Court nominee Brett Kavanaugh; Senator Hatch suggested the accuser, Christine Blasey Ford, was “mixed up.”
+During his final term in Congress, Senator Hatch faced criticism in light of the allegations of sexual misconduct against Supreme Court nominee Brett Kavanaugh.
+Senator Hatch suggested the accuser, Christine Blasey Ford, was “mixed up.”

 Here’s what you need to know.

-1. Orrin Hatch Told Reporters That After Speaking with Brett Kavanaugh, He Believes It’s Possible That Christine Blasey Ford was ‘Mistaken’ and That Someone Else Had Attacked Her
+1. Orrin Hatch Told Reporters That After Speaking with Brett Kavanaugh, He Believed It Was Possible That Christine Blasey Ford was ‘Mistaken’ and That Someone Else Had Attacked Her

-Senator Orrin Hatch has shown strong support for Supreme Court nominee Brett Kavanaugh as he faces accusations of sexual assault by former classmate Christine Blasey Ford.
+Senator Orrin Hatch showed strong support for Supreme Court nominee Brett Kavanaugh as he faced accusations of sexual assault by former classmate Christine Blasey Ford.
 Kavanaugh has repeatedly denied the allegations.

-On September 17, Hatch said that he thinks Ford may be “mistaken” about who attacked her.
-CNN reporter Manu Raju asked Hatch if he believes Kavanaugh’s side of the story.
+On September 17, Hatch said that he thought Ford might have been “mistaken” about who attacked her.
+CNN reporter Manu Raju asked Hatch if he believed Kavanaugh’s side of the story.
 Hatch responded, “Yeah, I sure do… I think [Ford] is mistaken.
 I think she’s mistaken something.
 But, I don’t know.
 I don’t know her.”

 In response to the additional accusers coming forward against Kavanaugh, Senator Hatch again defended the nominee.
 He told CNN, “It’s amazing to me that these kinds of things have come up way after the fact, way after the end of the committee hearings.
 It shows there are people who would stop at nothing.
 I don’t think it’s fair to Brett Kavanaugh, I don’t think it’s fair to our system, I don’t think it’s fair to the process.
 I don’t think we should put up with it, to be honest with you.”